prikkprikkprikk/obsidian/Mitt vault/Databaser/Prosjekt/KryssKross/KryssKross App Design Document.md

 To create a web application enabling users to:

-- **Create:** Design "arrow words" style crossword puzzles using an interactive editor.
+- **Create:** Design crossword puzzles using an interactive editor.
+Should eventually support both traditional and "arrow words" (Scandinavian/Swedish) styles.
+- **Save**: Puzzles should be able to be saved, and subsequently loaded.
 - **Solve:** Solve these puzzles directly within the web application.
 - **Share:** Embed puzzles (primarily the solver interface) onto other websites.
 - **Export/Print:** Generate printable versions and PDF documents of the puzzles.

-**Initial Focus:** Core construction and solving functionality.
+**Initial Focus:** Core construction of traditional style puzzles, saving and solving functionality.
 User management (registration, login, puzzle ownership) will be addressed in a later phase.

 ## 2. Core Features